ghfields/rpooler/README.md

 # Ubuntu-18.04-Ubiquity-Rpool-Script
 This is a wrapper that automates the creation of a fully bootable zfs rpool with Ubuntu 18.04 installed.
+It was crafted off the setep-by-step [HOWTO install Ubuntu 18.04 to a Whole Disk Native ZFS Root Filesystem using Ubiquity GUI installer](https://github.com/zfsonlinux/pkg-zfs/wiki/HOWTO-install-Ubuntu-18.04-to-a-Whole-Disk-Native-ZFS-Root-Filesystem-using-Ubiquity-GUI-installer).
+The goals are to further simplfy the installation process and encourage best practices through the guided process.

 Instructions:
 1) Boot Ubuntu 18.04 Live CD